Faculty Evaluation Plan, Department of History

 IV.
 Guidelines for Self-Evaluations

 The following guidelines pertain to all faculty members with an allocation of effort of 40% research, 40% teaching, and 20% service.
-Faculty members with a Differential Allocation of Effort or joint appointments will have adjusted expectations.
+Teaching professors, multi-term lecturers, and tenure-stream faculty members with different contractual obligations, an approved Differential Allocation of Effort, or joint appointments will have adjusted expectations.
 When appropriate, self-evaluations should explain adjusted expectations.
 Self-evaluations should address quality as well as quantity of effort and consider the faculty member’s contribution to the department, University, the historical profession, and other entities.

 A. Research